BML-cbnu/ExPDrug/README.md

 - `config.py`: Configuration class that loads settings from environment variables.
 - `data_processor.py`: Handles data loading and preprocessing.
 - `logger.py`: Sets up logging to a file.
-- `model.py`: Defines the machine learning model using TensorFlow/Keras.
+- `model.py`: Defines the machine learning model
 - `trainer.py`: Handles the training process of the model.
 - `main.py`: Main script to run the entire pipeline.